AdobeDocs/workfront.en/help/quicksilver/manage-work/gantt-chart/use-the-gantt-chart/get-started-with-gantt.md

 content-type: overview
 navigation-topic: use-the-gantt-chart
 title: Get started with the Gantt Chart
-description: In Adobe Workfront, there are two Gantt charts with similar functionality:
+description: In Adobe Workfront, there are two Gantt charts with similar functionality - EDIT ME.
 ---

 # Get started with the Gantt Chart